 All lateral forces are distributed to each element on the basis of relative rigidities and resisting element locations.
-Lateral shear forces, induced torsional forces, and minimum eccentricity are considered after determining the location of the center of rigidity.
+Lateral shear forces, direct torsional forces, and accidental eccentricity torsional forces are considered after determining the location of the center of rigidity.

 The module provides analysis for one level only.
 For structures where elements are symmetrically placed on many levels, a calculation may be performed for each level and results added to determine shears and overturning moments for each element.
 When determining center of mass (where the lateral force is applied) on successively lower levels when elements are NOT all aligned vertically, a new center of mass position should be calculated based upon element forces acting from the diaphragm from the level above and combined with the force at that level.